dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-24
+1. JWT token generation leanted in go
+2. major project to implement better error handlined and better maintable code for the http server

 # Date 2023-09-22 to 2023-09-23
 1. Done a lot of ksctl improvement
 2. Revision of CS topics